Mikeecee1/Near-Earth-Asteroid-Analysis/README.md

 - `observation_class`  — derived from observations counts (single → extensive).
 Rationale: compresses long-tailed counts into interpretable tracking-frequency classes.

-- These transformed columns are kept alongside the originals so as to choose the most appropriate representation for modelling or visualisation.
+- These transformed columns are kept alongside the originals so the most appropriate representation can be chosen for modelling or visualisation.

-### saved datasets
+### Saved datasets

 **Observations (observations.csv)**
- Cleaned version of original dataset for use in dashboard
+Cleaned version of original dataset for use in the dashboard.

 **Features (features.csv)**
-Aggregated version of observations.csv with transformed features For use in dashboard, statistical tests and visualisations
+Aggregated version of observations.csv with transformed features.
+For use in the dashboard, statistical tests and visualisations.

 **Modelled Features (features_model.csv)**
-Based on Features dataset with encoded columns for ML modelling.
+Based on the Features dataset with encoded columns for ML modelling.
-For use ML, visuals and dashboards.
+For use in ML, visuals and dashboards.

 *(Full details of datasets with data types saved to Data/Reports/feature_lists.md)*